passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 # Worklog

+### Thu 19th 2023

+We worked on displaying the graph of pointers.
+We removed unique-vertice graphs.
+We tried to check what the pointed data.

+* [ ] Refactor functions out of Notebook
+* [ ] Fix graphviz strange " error
+* [ ] Fix utf-8 incorrect formatting.

 ### Tue 17th 2023

 Finally corrected the pointer extraction script.
 Pointers are coded using LITTLE-ENDIAN ordering.

-* [ ] Graphs generated are too big.
+* [X] Graphs generated are too big.
 Need to remove 1, or 2 nodes graphs.
 Refactoring needed.

 ### Mon 16th 2023